ThaaoBlues/dive/readme.md

 - "!durl" : Dive will send you the url to access your drive :D

 - "!dadd <file_url> <file_name>" : Dive will add this file to your drive as it was being sent on discord.
 Usefull to add files from others cloud provider like Google Drive or Onedrive.
+This command is different from the auto detection of share-link because it allows you to choose a file name.

 - For more informations, please visit https://diveapp.ga